 Remember Indiana Jones and the Kingdom of the Crystal Skull?
 No?
-Successfully buried that one in your consciousness?
+Successfully buried that one in your memory?
 Well, let me excavate it back up for you.
 The main plot points centre around Indy working against the Soviets, searching for a telepathic crystal skull.
-The British Museum also has in its possession a Mexican crystal skull!
+The British Museum happens to also have in its possession a Mexican crystal skull!
 (Though the jury is still out on its telepathic nature…)

 Depicting an Indian tiger mauling a European man, this unusual organ is both astounding in form and theme.
 The piece was built for Tipu Sultan, the ruler of Mysore in South India in the late 1700’s.
 When a handle at the side is turned, the man’s arm lifts up and down and noises imitating the wails of the dying man sing out.
 Relaxing!

 Built in 1991 from historical plans drawn up by polymath Charles Babbage, the Difference Engine was created to compute values of polynomial functions.
 Phew.
 I’ll admit I had to look up “polynomial functions”… While Babbage’s proposed machines were never actually built during his lifetime, he and mathematician/feminist icon Ada Lovelace went on to create plans for the Analytical Machine – regarded as the first draft of a computer.
 Lovelace herself is considered the first computer programmer!
 Visiting Babbage’s Difference Engine is a pilgrimage for every maths, computing, and feminist nerd.

 With the tragic passing of the late, great, and beautiful David Bowie, seeing any portrait of him up close is, in my opinion, worth the journey.
 Moreover, this abstract, colourful painting created by artist Stephen Finer I could stare at for hours…